 3. You learn to respect each other’s boundaries

 4. Your foundation gets stronger after your first argument in a relationship

-It is through such fights that you get to know your partner at a deeper and more emotional level.
-You both talk to each other emotionally and connect with each other through pain.
-The first fight makes you both emotionally stronger and you get to understand each other better.
-Your foundation gets stronger as you start understanding and uncovering newer layers of each other’s personality.
+It is through fights like these that you get to know your partner at a more concrete and emotional level.
+You both talk to each other more openly, be vulnerable, and connect with each other through the pain.
+It makes you both emotionally stronger and you get to understand one another better.
+Your foundation grows stronger as you start understanding and uncovering newer layers of each other’s personality.

 5. You get to know each other